 The same thing happens with organizations.

-In times of stress…limited resources, new, untrained employees, it’s easy for things to slip back into the unhealthy patterns of the past.
+In times of stress…limited resources, and new, untrained employees, it’s easy for things to slip back into the unhealthy patterns of the past.

-Build regular monitoring into your process well out into the future and you can avoid many of the risks of good grants going bad.
+Build regular monitoring into your process well out into the future, and you can avoid many of the risks of good grants going bad.